KomlaRD/mortality_icu/README.md

-# mortality_icu
+# Mortality in the ICU

-Exploring mortality in the ICU of a tertiary hospital in Ghana
+## Exploring mortality in the ICU of a tertiary hospital in Ghana

+### Abstract